kwcooper/kwcooper.github.io/notebook/tech/matlab.md

 Find the preferences directory with `prefdir`
 Save the file and then import it to the new version...
-My preferences are located online at [Github](https://github.com/kwcooper/sysConfig/tree/master/MATLAB_pref)
-NOTE: there may be issues across OS's
+My preferences are located online at [Github](https://github.com/kwcooper/sysConfig/tree/master/MATLAB_pref) Note that there may be issues across OS's